 Consider making this exercise a part of one of your established daily routines—perhaps during a daily walk, on your evening commute, or right before bedtime.

 Sometimes all it takes is something as simple as 15 minutes a day to activate your body’s built-in healing systems and transform your health.
 Remember, oftentimes, the tools we’re born with can work better than anything money can buy… it’s all a matter of knowing the right way to use them.

-P.S. – If you’d like to learn even more helpful, all-natural strategies to alleviate anxiety, expedite healing, and feel better overall, you might like my Whole Body Sound Healing System.
-This online course is chock-full of online tutorials to help you unlock your peak health potential.
-Click here to learn more, or to get started today.
+P.S. – If you’d like to learn even more helpful, all-natural strategies to alleviate anxiety, expedite healing, and feel better overall, you might like my free Absolute Beginner's Guide to Sound Healing.
+Click here to get it.

 Campos, M. (2019).
 Heart rate variability: A new way to track well-being.
 Harvard Health Publishing.
 Retrieved from: health.harvard.edu/blog/heart-

 Li C., Chang Q., Zhang J., and Chai W. (2018).
 Effects of slow breathing rate on heart rate variability and arterial baroreflex sensitivity in essential hypertension.
 Medicine.
 97(18): pp. e0639.
 Retrieved from: ncbi.nlm.nih.gov/pubmed/

 Gholamrezaei A., Van Diest I., Aziz Q., Vlaeyen J., and Van Oudenhove L. (2019).
 Influence of inspiratory threshold load on cardiovascular responses to controlled breathing at 0.1 Hz.
 Psychophysiology.
 56(11): p. e13447.
 Retrieved from: ncbi.nlm.nih.gov/pubmed/